skt-t1-byungi/rsup-mqtt/README.md

   .unsubscribe()
 ```

-### 4. fixed a problem that prevented exception.
+### 🔧 fixed a problem that prevented exception.
-before:
+before
 ```js
 client.onMessageArrived = message => {
   throw new Error("throws an error")
 }
 // nothing..
 ```
-after:
+after
 ```js
 client.on('message', (topic, message)=>{
   throw new Error("throws an error")